in Legal Success

 The acts of hiding or misrepresenting property in the divorce of one or both spouses can be;

-- Movable or immovable properties can be donated or sold to another person or persons in order to hide property before the divorce case is filed, that is, while the marriage partnership continues.
+- Movable or immovable properties can be donated or sold to another person or persons to hide property before the divorce case is filed, that is, while the marriage partnership continues.

-- Movable or immovable properties that are subject to the sharing between spouses can be transferred to another person or someone at a price much lower than their pre-divorce value.
+- Movable or immovable properties subject to the sharing between spouses can be transferred to another person or someone at a price much lower than their pre-divorce value.

 - Unrequited gain can be made for the last one year before the divorce case.